vmprof/vmprof-python/docs/index.rst

 * An ability to display a full stack of calls, so it can show how much time was spent in a function, including all its children

-* Work under PyPy and be aware of the underlaying JIT architecture to be able to show jitted/not jitted code
+* Work under PyPy and be aware of the underlying JIT architecture to be able to show jitted/not jitted code

 So far none of the existing solutions satisfied our requirements, hence